Vxrpenter/Itemcustomizer/README.md

 # Itemcustomizer
 > [!WARNING]
-> This plugin is a pre-release, some features may not work yet or there could be bugs!!!
+> This plugin is a pre-release, some features may not work yet or bugs may occur!!!

 With this plugin you are able to modify/edit items ingame, you can do this using the Itemcustomizer gui.